 If, for any reason the guarantor fails the credit check, the tenant can provide an additional guarantor, or pay all rent up front or use www.housinghand.co.uk.
 (For more information on Housing Hand, see below.)

 Our standard process is to ask tenants to provide a UK-based guarantor, who passes a credit check.

 We realise that this isn't always possible, so students from overseas can also choose to pay their rent upfront, or use Housing Hand.

-Housing Hand is a company that will act as a UK guarantor for International students.
+Housing Hand is a company that will act as a UK guarantor for students who might not be able to provide one.
 The service charges a one-off fee when you apply and will act as your UK guarantor for 12 months.
 For more information, see their website: www.housinghand.co.uk.